 The weather of the Torres Strait region is dominated by two main influences, the summer northwest monsoon and the winter southeast trade winds.
 However detailed knowledge of the region's weather and oceanographic patterns are still in a state of development.
 Longer-term observations of climate have been disrupted through weather station relocation and/or discontinuation, making interpretation of past changes in factors like temperature and wind problematic.
-The two Bureau of Meteorology weather stations (at Horn Island and Poruma Island) have recently been supplemented by three additional weather stations (Figure 2) installed as part of a TSRA- AIMS marine monitoring network.
+A regional network of new tide gauges supplemented with tide boards to monitor sea level and surge is currently being installed, with gauges at Kubin (Moa), lama, Ugar and Boigu deployed and National Tidal Centre sea level gauge to be installed on Thursday Island.
+The two Bureau of Meteorology weather stations (at Horn Island and Poruma Island) have recently been supplemented by two real-time marine monitoring stations off of Thursday and Masig Islands with meteorological capabilities as part of a marine monitoring program between TSRA and the Australian Institute of Marine Science.